-Clare is a civil and public law practitioner who specialises in housing, property and local government.
+Clare Cullen is a civil and public law practitioner who specialises in housing, property and local government.

-Clare advises and represents public and private clients including local authorities.
-Clare began practice at a specialist housing set.
-Clare has appeared in the Supreme Court, Court of Appeal and High Court.
+She advises and represents public and private clients including local authorities.
+Clare began practice at a specialist housing set and has appeared in the Supreme Court, Court of Appeal and High Court.

 Clare is able to accept direct access instructions within her specialist areas.

-Clare is recommended in the Legal 500 as a leading junior in social housing.
+Clare is recommended in the Legal 500 and Chambers and Partners as a leading junior in social housing.
 Clare has experience in all areas of housing including:

 - Possession claims (including Art.8 and Equality Act 2010 defences)

 - Service charges

 - Selective and HMO licensing, rent repayment orders and civil penalty appeals.

 Clare advises and represents in property, leasehold and commercial cases including: